Rana44000/HFparser/README.md

 # HFparser
 Code to find and output large hyperfine values from OUTCAR file.

+The OUTCAR file is from running the VASP program.

+For more information on OUTCAR, see: https://www.vasp.at/wiki/index.php/OUTCAR

+For more information on VASP, see: https://www.vasp.at/wiki/index.php/The_VASP_Manual

 reads OUTCAR file for hyperfine tensor values.

 Searches for the large values using the HF cutoff.
 The default cutoff value is 8.
 The user can change this.